 Performance bond requirements were created by the Miller Act for all public work contracts in 1935.
 It was established for contracts $100,000 and above.
 Bonds can also be a prerequisite for private work or by a general contractor demanding it of their sub-contractors.
 If claims are made on your performance surety bond, then, as accordance with the bond, you MUST pay back the bonding company.

 Let NFP Surety teach you why being properly bonded can help mitigate your risk!
+Whether you need a contractor performance bond, or any project type, we can help.
 Contact us today!

 Differences Between Performance surety Bonds and Payment Bonds

-The cost of performance bonds are a minor percentage of the entire contract amount.
+The cost are a minor percentage of the entire contract amount.
 Bigger contract premiums are typically 1% (give or take).
 Contracts that are smaller have less underwriting requirements, but inflict a higher price at approximately 3%.

-Contact NFP Surety today, and see if you qualify for a P bond, and we will help determine your payment and performance bond cost.
+Contact Surety by NFP today, and see if you qualify for a P bond, and we will help determine your payment and performance bond cost.
 We will make it easier for you.
 Simply, fill out the online application to get an easy online quote.
 APPLICATION